-All Android operating system come with a stock recovery image but it is only useful for basic functions, which includes taking a factory reset and flashing signed zip files that can be your official software updates.
+All Android operating systems come with a stock recovery image but it is only useful for basic functions, which includes taking a factory reset and flashing signed zip files that can be your official software updates.

-If you’re going to install a custom recovery image then you want it to be TWRP Recovery as it is the only custom recovery that is currently being developed.
-You might find some custom ROMs requesting you have TWRP installed but nothing out there is going to request anything else.
+If you’re going to install a custom recovery image, then you want it to be TWRP Recovery, as it is the only custom recovery that is currently being developed.
+You might find some custom ROMs requesting you have TWRP installed, but nothing out there is going to request anything else.
 Thus TWRP is the wisest choice.